kubernetes/enhancements/keps/sig-node/5359-swap-awareness-api/README.md

 ### Proposed Design: Limits-Only Model

 Swap limits are configured per container for a cleaner resource model.
 This avoids the ambiguity of swap requests.
+To enforce this, API-level validation will be added to forbid non-zero values for `requests.swap`.

 -  **Rationale:** "policy" fits per pod, swap "limits" are container specific as swap is treated by kernel per process.
 Starting with ‘container' limits